najamelan/async_executors/README.md

 };

+// Example of a library function that needs an executor.
+Just use impl Trait.
+//
 fn needs_exec( exec: impl SpawnHandle<()> )
 {
    let handle = exec.spawn_handle( async {} );
 }

+// A type that needs to hold on to an executor during it's lifetime.
+Here it
+// must be heap allocated.
+//
 struct SomeObj{ exec: Arc< dyn SpawnHandle<u8> > }